AdaCore/spark2014/docs/ug/usage.rst

 GNATprove can be run from GPS.
 There is a menu ``Prove`` with the following
 entries:
+   * Prove All:            This runs GNATprove on all files in the project.
    * Prove Root Project:   This runs GNATprove on the entire project.
    * Prove File:           This runs GNATprove on the current unit.
    * Show Unprovable Code: This runs GNATprove on the entire project in mode ``detect``.